Table of contents

 Why are car insurance rates in Tucson different from other areas?

-- Amount of drivers
+- Number of drivers

-- Community laws
+- Area laws

 How can I find the cheapest car insurance in Tucson?